Imagine a fruit so nutritious that goats will climb trees just to eat it! Inside that little fruit is the little nut

 Regular exfoliation helps to remove dead skin cells and reduce the appearance of fine lines and wrinkles, while giving you a younger, fresher complexion.
-With the aid of the brown sugar, the argan oil’s nutrients are more readily absorbed into your skin.
+With the aid of the brown sugar, argan’s nutrients are more readily absorbed into your skin.

 Use this exfoliator for more than just your face.
 If you have dry elbows or heels (or during an at-home pedicure), mix up a bit more to massage the dry and dead skin away.

 4. Acne Remedy

-Great news for anyone who is suffering from acne — argan oil has been proven to reduce sebum levels in individuals with oily skin.
-(6) Women who have never had acne before are finding in that in their 30s and 40s this pesky condition arises, and it is often difficult to treat.
+Great news for anyone who is suffering from acne — organic argan oil has been proven to reduce sebum levels in individuals with oily skin.
+Women who have never had acne before are finding in that in their 30s and 40s this pesky condition arises, and it is often difficult to treat.

 Chemical creams can be expensive and, in the long run, truly do more harm than good.
-Argan oil’s high linoleic acid content helps to reduce inflammation caused by acne (not to mention rashes, infections and bug bites) while helping to soothe damaged skin cells.
+Argan oil’s essential fatty acids help to reduce inflammation caused by acne (not to mention rashes, infections and bug bites) while helping to soothe damaged skin cells.

-Tea tree oil complements the argan oil benefits beautifully with its rich antioxidant content and inherent antibacterial, antiviral and antifungal properties.
-(7) Together, they can help fight stubborn acne while reducing the inflammation and scarring.
+Research suggests that tea tree oil may complement these argan oil benefits beautifully with its rich antioxidant content and inherent antibacterial, antiviral and antifungal properties.
+Together, they can help fight stubborn acne while reducing the inflammation and scarring.

 5. Stretch Mark Remedy

 Simply warm 2–3 drops of pure argan oil in the palms of your hands and gently rub into your stomach, hips, thighs or any other potential problem areas.

 The vitamin A and vitamin E will help to rejuvenate the skin while moisturizing, making stretch marks less likely to form.
 If you already have stretch marks, start by massaging argan oil and brown sugar into the affected areas before your next bath.
 Rinse well and apply the oil to the affected areas prior to dressing.

 6. Razor Bumps and Burn Treatment